Header image (Charactron)

 Readings are made available either as links to documents on the web or as handouts.
 Generally, the first twenty to thirty minutes of alternate classes will be devoted to a discussion of the reading.

-Assignment and project expectations
+Assignments and project expectations

 Please use this form to turn in your homework assignments.